mozilla/addon-sdk/doc/dev-guide-source/guides/modules.md

 ## External Modules ##

-As well as using the SDK's modules and writing your own, you can use modules that have been developed outside the SDK, but made available to other add-on authors.
+As well as using the SDK's modules and writing your own, you can use modules that have been developed outside the SDK and made available to other add-on authors.

 There's a list of these